 South East Region

-Welcome to the homepage for services in the South Eastern region.
-We cover counties Carlow, Kilkenny, Waterford, Wexford and Tipperary.
+The team in the South East cover counties, Carlow, Kilkenny, Waterford, Wexford and Tipperary South.
 We provide a range of services and activities to people with MS, their families, health professionals and others interested in or concerned about MS. Services are provided by professionally trained staff.

 In the South East Region, we have five voluntary Branches offering local support and contact - Carlow, Kilkenny, Tipperary South, Waterford, Wexford South.